The Executive Board

 B. 1960.
 Appointed 1 January 2018-31 December 2021.
 Member of the Ownership Committee of the Executive Board.

 General Counsel at Yara.
 Ms Ryssdal has previously held business sector positions, including Vice President Legal at Statoil, Chief Legal Officer at REC and Legal Counsel at Norsk Hydro.
 In addition, she has several years' experience as an attorney in the Office of the Attorney General.
-She is a member of the board of Borregaard ASA, has experience from various boards in the REC Group and has been a member of Kommunalbanken Norway's Supervisory Board.
+She has been a member of the board of Borregaard ASA, has experience from various boards in the REC Group and has been a member of Kommunalbanken Norway's Supervisory Board.
 Ryssdal holds a degree in law (Cand. jur.) from the University of Oslo and a Master of Laws from the London School of Economics.
 She also has Supreme Court qualification.

 Second alternate.
 Appointed 4 March 2016 - 31 December 2019.
 Member of the Remuneration Committee of the Executive Board.